1. K-Beauty, J-Beauty and other Asian beauty products

 3. Social commerce-based businesses

-If you’ve ever been looking at a silly gadget on Instagram — and then clicked to buy it on the spot — then you’re well aware of what it means to be swayed to purchase on social media.
+If you’ve ever been looking at a silly gadget on Instagram — and then clicked to buy it on the spot — you’re well aware of what it means to be swayed to purchase on social media.

 This trend opens up opportunities for businesses to reach customers through engaging social content, shoppable posts and partnerships with influencers.
-Business owners can use social commerce to build a more direct relationship with their audience and drive highly interactive and visually engaging sales.
+Plus, with the low cost of entry, any small business can dive into social ads or collaborate with micro-influencers to boost their presence and sales.

 4. Live shopping and interactive commerce

-Live shopping isn’t new; consumers have been shopping via television since the 1980s.
-But it’s gaining a second wind thanks to social commerce and modern livestreams on e-commerce platforms.
 While live shopping hasn’t caught on in the U.S. at the same pace as Alibaba’s Taobao in China, it’s gaining momentum with TikTok Shop sales rising 26% in 2024 to almost $72 billion.

 If you want to move your goods in a new (old) way, add live shopping events to your retail strategy.
 Make a big splash to launch new products, host exclusive meet-n-greet and Q&A events, and showcase products through interactive demonstrations.
 And remember that limited-time offers during livestreams can help encourage sales.